nicoleump/ga-dsiplus/roadmap/week04/readme.md

 Make sure your contact information is listed (Click on your headshot > scroll down halfway down the page on the righthand side "Contact and Personal Info"

 Update your tagline (under your name)
-- Examples: Web Developer, Frontend Developer, Web Development Student at GA, User Experience Designer, Data Scientist.
-Even if you don't feel like it's true, put it up there!
+- Examples: Data Scientist (Even if you don't feel like it's true, put it up there!)

 Once your resume is final, you can copy and paste the content into LinkedIn